 The Fire Circle was created in consultation with the Office of Indigenous Initiatives, UNBC staff, and Facilities management.
 The space facilitates community-building within the University and surrounding area.
 It should be used for ceremonies, educational opportunities, and other gatherings that are culturally appropriate.
-The location of the Fire Circle is at the front of the campus Agora Courtyard as a reflection of the University’s commitment to reconciliation and the Indigenization process.
+The Fire Circle is located at the front of the campus Agora Courtyard as a reflection of the University’s commitment to reconciliation and the Indigenization process.
 The Fire Circle should not be used in a formal or group setting without the engagement of the Office of Indigenous Initiatives.

 Fire Circle booking process checklist